quantenschaum/egg-incubator/README.md

 The heating wire is powered with 12V, the MOSFET is used as switch with it's gate on pin A1.

 The DHT22 T/H probe has it's data pin connected on pin 3, a 10k pullup resistor might be neccessary.

+The air vent servo is connected to pin 11.